roncterry/install_lab_env/README.md

 **COURSE_NUM**

-This variable contains the course number or session ID of the course/session.
+This variable contains the course number (i.e. Course ID) or Session ID of the course/session.
 It is use to create the subdirectory in **/home/VMs/** that contains the course/session specific VMS as well as other in other places where things need to be kept separate from other courses/sessions.
 It is critical that this be unique to the course or session and not contain spaces.

 **REQUIRE_VT_ENABLED**